RPM International Inc.

 RPM

-RPM International manufactures and markets specialty coatings, sealants, and building materials for the maintenance and construction industries.
+RPM International manufactures and sells specialty coatings, sealants, and building materials for the industrial and consumer markets.

 Investment Opinion: Should I buy RPM Today?